I watch the cat roll in the floor,

-All evening the big moon rose, quiet like our hearts, but
+All evening the big moon rose, quiet like our hearts;

-Bold, like our heartbeats, rose in a shimmering kind of ice blue.
+Bold, like our heartbeats – rose in a shimmering ice-blue.

-In small sentences you spoke about the dresses and sandals,
+In small sentences you spoke about dresses and sandals.

-Many colors, but all of light cotton in the summertime heat.
+There were many colors, all of light cotton in the summer heat.

-Smell of jasmine filling your hair and I cried as we parted.
+Jasmine blooms filling your hair, and I cried as we parted.

-Looking back, I long to tell you how you seemed so large,
+Looking back, I longed to tell you how you seemed so large,

 Magnificent, as the blue moon had risen and hung there,